bionicbone/Gasser_Monitor_v1/README.md

 **Licencing:**
 * Licencing requirements of any code used under Acknowledgements section should be considered
 * My licencing requirements does not allow profit from commercial use of this software without permission in writing from myself.
-* My licencing does allow people to build and supply the sensors or flashed Teensy for a small profit to allow others to benefit from this software.
+* My licencing does allow people to build and supply the sensors including pre-flashed Teensy for a small profit to allow others to benefit from this software.

 **Disclaimer:** This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 This software is used at your own risk.
-I am under no obligation to maintain, support or leave this software or documatation in the public domain in the future, likewise I am under no obligation to release designs for all the sensors or other electronics that I have developed.
+I am under no obligation to maintain, support or leave this software or documatation in the public domain, likewise I am under no obligation to release designs for all the sensors or other electronics that I have developed.